Leedehai/score/README.md

 Utilities to run tests.

-## Prerequsites:
+## Prerequisites:
-- Linux or macOS (Windows not tested)
+- Linux or macOS (Windows not tested).
-- Python3.5+, no third-party libraries needed
+- Python 3.7+, no third-party libraries needed.
+- A modern web browser (optional).

 ## Files